karol-bekieszczuk/errander/docs/README.md

 ## Walkthrough

 ### Users
-Users with default permissions can log in and view its profile page, assigned errands and change or reset password.
+Users with default permissions can log in and view their profile page, assigned errands and change or reset password.

 Users with appropriate permissions can view the index of users, details and send invites to app by registering new user and sending them activation link.
 If user clicks on link within 24 hours from creation user gets activated, otherwise link get expired and user is deleted by cron job on database side, this project in production uses PostgreSQL with [citusdata/pg_cron](https://github.com/citusdata/pg_cron) lib.